 Understanding these fundamentals will help you to alter the space in a room, to set a mood, or create a color scheme: monochromatic, with related or complementary colors, or triadic color schemes.

-So, why not understand how it works and make the right choice?
+So, why not understand how it works?

 When talking about color, everything revolves around the color wheel chart.
 It tells us how the colors works, and what are they made of.